 Online-first papers have been peer-reviewed and accepted for publication in this journal and posted online before final publication in a volume.
 The articles have been copy edited and author corrections have been incorporated before they are posted online.
 Typesetting and proofreading will commence with regular print and electronic publication, and the volume, issue and page numbers will then be assigned to the final version of the article.
-Online-first articles should be cited with the online publication date and DOI link.
+Online-first articles should be cited with the DOI link.

 ANTONIO PIGAFETTA, A CULTURAL MEDIATOR DURING THE EXPEDITION OF MAGELLAN-ELCANO